All the World Darts Championship nine-darters from Alexandra Palace

-Jenkins hit his in the decisive fifth set against Laursen, who eventually won by two clear legs, and would have been eyeing the £30,000 prize money despite his defeat.
-But later in the same night, Anderson dipped his hand into the cookie jar to earn a share of the spoils with his own nine-dart finish.
+Jenkins nailed his in the decisive fifth set against Laursen, who eventually won by two clear legs, and would have been eyeing the £30,000 prize money despite his defeat.
+But later on the same day, Anderson dipped his hand into the cookie jar to earn a share of the spoils with his own nine-dart finish.

 Incredibly, Anderson also bowed out of the tournament despite his achievement, losing to Ian White.
 Jenkins and Anderson faltered at the first round, but what a way to go down.